South Stoneham House: Dereliction, restoration and redevelopment proposals from 2005

 The tower was shrouded in scaffolding in the autumn of 2012, with over 120 tonnes of materials being used to cover the structure.

-In July 2013 the University requested Nicholas Hare Architects to assess the site's suitability for a student housing development, resulting in proposals to build accommodation incorporating 393 en-suite student bed spaces.
+In July 2013 the university requested Nicholas Hare Architects to assess the site's suitability for a student housing development, resulting in proposals to build accommodation incorporating 393 en-suite student bed spaces.
 Planning consultants Luken Beck conducted a planning appraisal in 2015.

 The University put the site up for sale on a long leasehold basis in 2015, with the sales literature describing the property as a "large, underdeveloped site extending to 6.37 acres (2.58 hectares) in a highly attractive landscaped setting" and featuring an image depicting new blocks of student accommodation in place of the tower and on the opposite side of the original house.
 The literature indicated the site was "allocated for student accommodation use within the UDP with potential for 393 ensuite, purpose built bed spaces" and made no mention of the previous conference centre plans.

-The site failed to find a buyer and the University said that it was continuing to explore various options and would like to bring the House back into use.
+South Stoneham House was added to Save Britain's Heritage's Buildings At Risk register in June 2017.

-In January 2019 the University announced a competition for architects to transform the site to provide accommodation, study spaces and communal social areas for 400 resident students with an aim to complete the project by 2022.
+In January 2019 the university announced a competition for architects to transform the site to provide accommodation, study spaces and communal social areas for 400 resident students with an aim to complete the project by 2022.
 Estimated fees for the project were set at £4 million.
 The competition also invited architects to bid for work on the main Highfield Campus as part of the institution's 10-year estates development programme.
-Entries for the competition closed in February 2019 and it was reported in April that year that the University had appointed five architects to a £3m framework to support the programme, having received eight bids.
+Entries for the competition closed in February 2019 and it was reported in April that year that the university had appointed five architects to a £3m framework to support the programme, having received eight bids.